NASA-Openscapes/earthdata-cloud-cookbook/get-started/index.md

 title: Getting Started
 ---

-There are several things you need to set up to get started.
+There are several things you need to set up to get started with this cookbook.
 This includes XYZ that are included in this section.

 Different workflows: UI and programmatic.

 ## Prerequisites and related resources

 For programmatic access to NASA data on the cloud, we recommend familiarity with the following: